openmrs/cbr-docker-ohie/README.md

 # cbr-docker-ohie
-Dockerization of all the OpenMRS instance hosting the case reports module, DHIS2 and the OpenHIE components required for case base surveillance.
+Dockerization of the OpenMRS instance hosting the case reports module, DHIS2 and the OpenHIE components required for case base surveillance.

 #### Requirements